Disclosure: As an Amazon Associate I earn from qualifying purchases. Some links in this article are affiliate links, at no extra cost to you.

-Every lot that enters my operation gets the same inspection, because fakes have gotten genuinely good — good enough that "it looks right" no longer counts as checking.
-I've caught [X] counterfeits across my buying career, [context: mostly in bulk lots / from which sources].
+Every lot that enters my operation gets the same inspection, because fakes have gotten genuinely good, good enough that "it looks right" no longer counts as checking.
+I've caught counterfeits a few times over the years, almost always buried in bulk lots where a seller counts on nobody checking card #214.
 This is the routine.

 The light test